 However, since you are meant to buy some happiness for Christmas, no matter how much it costs, my parents always made sure to have at least a couple of tangerines on our Christmas table.
 Nowadays I can eat a kilo a day.
 Yet, they often still smell like Christmas.”

 Kissed by an Italian Donna

-Camilla is celebrating Christmas at home with her family.
+Recipe by Camilla (Italy), who is celebrating Christmas at home with her family.
 This year is quite special because she will be able to see her family again after starting to study in Germany again.

 “This is a perfect little treat to offer someone your love, but you can also prepare and eat them, when you are not fallen in love … These cookies are an Italian specialty from my hometown Turin, from where the best hazelnuts come.
 In my family, we usually make them as a gift to the people we love – whether they are lovers, relatives or friends – as a way to let them know we always remember them and are willing to dedicate some of our time to them.
 They are also backed around S. Valentine’s – so if you have enough recipes by now, you can try them later, too.”

 Lady’s Kisses – Baci di Dama

 Ingredients: 200 grams toasted hazelnut, finely ground 200 grams sugar 200 grams unsalted butter, softened 250 grams flour Spreadable chocolate cream (like Nutella) My personal touch: 1tsp cocoa powder, 1tsp ground coffee